|Print this page|

 - Work together with the Board to develop an effective development and succession plan for Directors and Management members.

-As at the date of this statement, the Board consists of eight (8) members, comprising one (1) Executive Chairman, one (1) Executive Director, three (3) Non-Executive, Non-Independent Directors and three (3) Independent Non-Executive Directors.
-More than 37% of Directors are considered independent which complies and exceeds the directors’ independence requirements set out under paragraph 15.02 of Bursa Malaysia’s LR which requires that at least one-third of the Board to be Independent Directors.
+As at the print of this statement, the Board consists of eight (8) members, comprising one (1) Independent and Non-Executive Chairman, two (2) Executive Directors, two (2) Non-Executive, Non-Independent Directors and three (3) Independent Non-Executive Directors.
+50% of Directors are considered independent which complies and exceeds the directors’ independence requirements set out under paragraph 15.02 of Bursa Malaysia’s LR which requires that at least one-third of the Board to be Independent Directors.
 A brief profile of each Director is presented in the Board of Directors section of this annual report.

 The concept of independence adopted by the Board is in tandem with the definition of an Independent Director in Section 1.01 of Bursa Malaysia’s LR.